BartekR/AdventOfCode/2020/PowerShell/Day10/README.md

 So - we have this array of permutations: [1, 1, 2, 4, 7] for the series of elements: (1, 2, 3, 4, 5).

+The last thing is we have to multiply the permutations by the number of already found solutions.

 ## Solution #2 (based on digtydoo's code)

 >Python